 Best websites for savings:

-If you are looking to travel to Dubai, as a U.S. citizen there, is a free 30 day visa on arrival.
-While Dubai is known to be pricy you can keep costs down by avoiding peak season (December and January) and staying in hostel dorms which range from $23-$34 USD or in a private rooms which range form $47-$118.
-If you are looking to save cash eat Shwarma (wraps that are similar to Greek Gyros), it is a great local snack and ranges from $1.36-$2.18.
+If you are looking to travel to Dubai, U.S. citizens get a free 30 day visa on arrival.
+While Dubai is known to be pricy you can keep costs down by avoiding peak season (December and January) and staying in hostel dorms which range from $23-$34 USD, or in a private rooms which range form $47-$118.
+If you are looking to save cash, eat Shwarma (wraps that are similar to Greek Gyros), it is a great local snack and ranges from $1.36-$2.18.
 If you’re not tight on money check out any sit down restaurant and where prices can be as low as $10 or almost limitless in the other direction.

 Many people view Turkey as the place where East meets West and in many ways it is.
-There’s even some debate as to whether it should be classified as European.
-Turkey isn’t a particularly expensive destination, with dorms in Istanbul start at $10 USD and entire homes on Airbnb start at $40.
-Food in Turkey is similar Mediterranean food but with more spice and flavor.
+There’s even some debate as to whether or not it should be classified as European.
+Turkey isn’t a particularly expensive destination, with dorms in Istanbul starting at $10 USD and entire homes on Airbnb starting at $40.
+Food in Turkey is similar to Mediterranean food but with more spice and flavor.
 Street food in Turkey is quite delicious with pinerli, a type of turkish pizza, starting at $2.50.
 Hot air ballon rides in Cappadocia range from $100-$175 per person.

 Northern Africa: Mid-Range

-A rise in protests and attacks by the Arab Spring in Northern Africa have made places like Libya and Egypt a bit less tempting to travel to these days.
-However, as any seasoned traveler knows things aren’t always as bad as they appear and there are still some countries in Northern Africa that are safe and cheap.
+A rise in protests and political instability in Northern Africa have made places like Libya and Egypt a bit less tempting to travel to these days.
+However, as any seasoned traveler knows, things aren’t always as bad as they appear and there are still some countries in Northern Africa that are safe and cheap.

-Dorms in Morocco begin at $6 USD, rooms on Airbnb begin at $15 USD or if you have some extra cash, check out booking.com to stay in Riad, which is a traditional Morrocan house built around a court yard these start at $40.
-A typical Morrocan meal will range $3-5 a higer end meal is $12.
-A nottle of beer is $ 3 usd and water is 0.60usd.
-Museums are $2-$6 and camel trekking is $50 and Fes tanneries ar $1-$2.
-A daily suggest budget between $30-$60 a day. *Money saving tip: Negotiate your hostel or hotel in person.
+Dorms in Morocco begin at $6 USD, rooms on Airbnb begin at $15 USD, or if you have some extra cash, check out booking.com to stay in Riad, which is a traditional Moroccan house built around a courtyard typically, starting at $40.
+A typical Moroccan meal will range $3-5 and a higher-end meal is $12.
+A bottle of beer is $ 3 USD and water is 0.60 USD.
+Museums are typically $2-$6 and camel trekking is $50.
+A daily suggested budget runs between $30-$60 a day. *Money saving tip: Negotiate your hostel or hotel in person.
 Be wary of touts trying to steer you the wrong way or scam you.

 Sub-Saharan Africa: Mid-Range to Expensive

-This part of the world has the potential to be mid-range if you camp, cook your own food and, or stay at backpacker accomodation, it also has the potential to be incredibly expensive and high into the luxury end, with very little in the middle.
+This part of the world has the potential to be mid-range if you camp, cook your own food and/or stay at backpacker accommodation.
+It also has the potential to be incredibly expensive and high into the luxury end, with very little in the middle.